avm-mmi/xvault/Socket programming Java.md

   This connection makes uses of the IP address of the device, and the specified port to which the communication channel is going to "connect" and where it expects a connection.
 A connection of this type makes uses of sockets, that are basically one-way endpoints that allow a communication channel between devices, but it requires that the client and server implement their own sockets.

-As part of this learning i'm gonna implement a simple terminal chat that allows to users to send messages between them (a server, and a client).
+As part of this learning I'm gonna implement a simple terminal chat that allows to users to send messages between them (a server, and a client).

 - Each user can terminate its side of the connection writing "end"
 - Each message shows the name of the user and maybe the time, like this: